prody/ProDy/doc/reference/usage/selections.rst

         method.

    backbone
-        Group of :term:`protein` atoms whose names match one of CA, N, C, or O.
+        Group of :term:`protein` atoms whose names match one of CA, N, C, O, H.
         Note that this definition contains only non-hydrogen atoms, but may be changed using :func:`setBackboneAtomNames`
         method.

+        .. versionchanged:: 0.6.2
+           H is added to the list of backbone atoms.

    bb
         Same as :term:`backbone`.